zuozhenggh/learning-library/analytics-library/oac-ctd/lab5-adding-more-datasets/adding-more-datasets.md

 1. Select “My Calculations” and Right-click on it.
 2. Select “Add Calculation”

-My calculations are at the bottom of the explorer, use the slider to find it if your screen resolution is too small and it is not appearing.
+My calculations are at the bottom of the Data Pane, use the slider to find it if your screen resolution is too small and it is not appearing.

 ![](images/15_Add_Calculation.png " ")